Student loan exile: 'Mum is going to die soon and I'm not going to be there'

 "I used to say, 'Please can you help me find a way to make this manageable so I can live with dignity.
 I'm not looking to have a Ferrari or anything and just be giving 10 cents a week, how can we make this work?'

 "They were really like loan sharks, like Repo men in their approach.
-When they say, 'Let's work something out', what I'm saying is, 'I've heard that before, where they sound all nice and supportive about it.
+When they say, 'Let's work something out', what I'm saying is, 'I've heard that before, where they sound all nice and supportive about it.'
 But that's not how it's like in reality."

 She understood many New Zealanders would not be sympathetic, and said some of her own relatives were in the same camp.
 However, she urged politicians and officials to find a solution for people in her position.

-"I know how arrogant it is to say, 'Well, I should get to decide what is fair for me to pay back'...but there has to be a way of making this manageable.
+"I know how arrogant it is to say, 'Well, I should get to decide what is fair for me to pay back' ... but there has to be a way of making this manageable.

 "I don't have a car, I don't own a house.
 I don't consider myself a failure, but I have never had the disposable income to pay this back."